Parag slams M&CC for illegal tax waiver scheme - Guyana Chronicle

-Minister of Local Government and Regional Development, Sonia Parag has called out Mayor Alfred Mentore and APNU+AFC-aligned councillors of the Georgetown Mayor and City Council for what she describes as the “unlawful and unauthorized implementation” of a financial regulation aimed at waiving interest on outstanding rates and taxes within the capital city.
+MINISTER of Local Government and Regional Development, Sonia Parag has called out Mayor Alfred Mentore and APNU+AFC-aligned councillors of the Georgetown Mayor and City Council for what she describes as the “unlawful and unauthorised implementation” of a financial regulation aimed at waiving interest on outstanding rates and taxes within the capital city.

-In a letter seen by the Guyana Chronicle dated March 26, 2025, addresses what the Minister views as a clear overreach of authority by the Mayor and Council.
+A letter seen by the Guyana Chronicle dated March 26, 2025, addresses what the minister views as a clear overreach of authority by the Mayor and Council.

 According to Minister Parag, the purported regulation lacks legal merit and contravenes the Municipal and District Councils Act, Cap.
 28:01 of the Laws of Guyana, which vests exclusive authority to make financial regulations in the Minister of Local Government and Regional Development.